 - i.
 The requirements of NUA/E/1 Newark Industrial Estate Policy Area; - ii.
-Appropriate landscaping scheme, submitted as part of any planning application, providing appropriate boundary treatment to respect the Middleton Road area; and - iii.
+Submission of a Site Specific Flood Risk Assessment and details of measures to mitigate the potential for on-site surface water flooding risk, management of run-off and ensure that flood risk is not increased elsewhere: - iii.
+Appropriate landscaping scheme, submitted as part of any planning application, providing appropriate boundary treatment to respect the Middleton Road area; and - iv.
 An appropriate assessment of access issues arising from the proposal on the wider industrial estate submitted as part of any planning application.